jrjohansson/enplot/README.md

                             for use as Y variables
       -z Z                  comma-separated list of column index in the data file for use as Y variables
-      --log-x               plot using log of the values in x-axis --log-y               plot using log of the values in y-axis -H HEADER, --header HEADER
+      -C C                  column index in the data file for use as color code --log-x               plot using log of the values in x-axis --log-y               plot using log of the values in y-axis -H HEADER, --header HEADER